 Hormone replacement therapy (HRT) is the most effective medical treatment for symptoms of the menopause, and also helps protect your brain, heart and bones.
 All HRT contains the hormone oestrogen and, for women who have not had a hysterectomy, a progestogen (a synthetic form of progesterone).

-HRT is available as tablets, gel or patches to be placed on the skin.
-Tablets and gels are taken/applied daily and skin patches are usually changed twice weekly.
+HRT is available as tablets, gel, spray or patches to be placed on the skin.
+Tablets, sprays and gels are taken/applied daily and skin patches are usually changed twice weekly.

 If you are prescribed HRT when you are still having periods, you will be given a type that still gives you monthly bleeds.
 If you have not had your period for at least one year you will be given a type of HRT that does not give you a bleed.

 In some cases, HRT is required for vaginal symptoms alone (such as dryness, soreness or painful sex).
 In this case, you may require only topical treatment – a low dose oestrogen in the form of a pessary, gel, cream or a silicone ring (inserted into the vagina).
 The ring (called Estring in the UK) may be the best option for you if it is difficult or not possible for you to insert the pessaries or cream into your vagina yourself.
 Topical vaginal treatment can be taken in conjunction with systemic HRT (as above) or used alone.
 A relatively new vaginal treatment – a daily pessary containing dehydroepiandrosterone (DHEA) – has recently become available for vaginal symptoms and is licensed for the treatment of painful sex during menopause.
 In the last few years, a new non-hormonal treatment for vaginal symptoms, taken as a tablet by mouth, has also come onto the UK market.